Characterizing the phase diagram of finite-size dipolar Bose-Hubbard systems: Survey of order parameters

 The EE for a ground-state wavefunction is defined as the von Neumann entropy of its reduced density matrix $\rho_A$.
 The reduced density matrix $\rho_A$ is obtained by dividing the system into two subsets: $A$ and its complement $\overline{A}$.
 If the density matrix of the entire system is $\rho$, the reduced density matrix is calculated by tracing over the degrees of freedom of $\overline{A}$ to get $\rho_A = \mathrm{tr}_{\overline{A}}\rho$.
 For our system, we obtain a bipartition by cutting the cylinder along its circumference in two equal parts, each of size $L_x/2\times L_y$, with reduced density matrices $\rho_A$ and $\rho_{\overline{A}}$.
 The EE of the bipartite system reads

 The second part of the equation represents how the entanglement entropy is explicitly calculated from the Schmidt decomposition of the bipartite system where the $\lambda_i$ are the Schmidt coefficients.
 In our calculations, we derive the $\lambda_i$ from the matrix product form of the ground-state wavefunction, which makes them readily accessible.

-We show the EE as a function of the interaction strength in Fig.~\ref{fig:8x16}(a) for the $16\times 8$ system.
-We observe discontinuous behaviour of the EE at the same transition point indicated by the occupation imbalance, the condensate fraction, and the difference in natural occupations.
+We show the EE as a function of the interaction strength in Fig.~\ref{fig:8x16}(a,e) for the $16\times 8$ and $12\times 6$ systems respectively.
+In both cases, we observe discontinuous behaviour of the EE at the same transition point indicated by the occupation imbalance, the condensate fraction, and the difference in natural occupations.
 This suggests that the EE is a useful quantity to determine the position of the phase transition in small systems.
 Moreover, the fact that $\Sent$ vanishes for large values of the interaction informs us that the system in this regime has no long-range coherence.
 On the other hand, the finite value below $(V/J)_c$ is indicative of the long-range correlations in the ground state for weaker interactions.
 However, the EE cannot by itself inform us of the nature of the underlying correlations in the SF phase.